wilsonwang881/UNiDAYSApplication/README.md

 ## Implementation:

 The application is implemented mainly using JavaScript and can be considered to be server-less.
-I am currently trying to integrate with Vue.js for better performance.
-Also, more comments and codes are on the way!
+I am currently trying to integrate with Vue.js.

+The jQuery, Bootstrap JavaScript and CSS are held in the repository instead of using links.

 ## Deployment: